Evolution of Preferences in Multiple Populations: The Model

-In a single-population evolutionary model, the static stability criterion generally requires that mutants entering the population are eventually driven to extinction.
-For multi-population settings, it should be natural to us to extend the stability definition in terms of the notion of a mutant sub-profile, which would be regarded as a \emph{unit} of mutation.
-We say that a mutant sub-profile is driven out if one of these mutant types will become extinct.
-In other words, a multi-population stability criterion can be fulfilled if for any given mutant sub-profile, there are mutants earning a lower average fitness than the incumbents in at least one population.
-The reason for this is that in the models based on the indirect evolutionary approach, interactions among mutants may look as if a sub-profile of mutants cooperate with one another such that some of the mutants take fitness advantages at the expense of the other mutants.
-Those fitness advantages will soon disappear when the latter go extinct.
-This concept is consistent with that of the multi-population ESS formulated by \citet{rCre:scegt}, one of the two most popular static stability criteria for multi-population interactions. \footnote{There are two popular ways of extending the definition of an ESS to a multi-population setting.
-One is due to \citet{pTay:essttp}, and the other is due to \citet{rCre:scegt}; see also \citet{jSwi:esee}, \citet{jWei:egt}, and \citet{wSan:pged}.}
+In a single-population evolutionary model, the key requirement for static stability is that invading mutants do not outperform the incumbents.
+For multi-population settings, it would be natural to extend the stability definition by allowing the entrant to be a mutant sub-profile, which we regard as a \emph{unit} of mutation.
+We say that a mutant sub-profile fails to invade if one of the mutant types will become extinct.
+In other words, a multi-population stability criterion would be fulfilled if for any entry of a mutant sub-profile, there are mutants earning a lower average fitness than the incumbents in at least one population.
+The reason for this is that if some of the mutants gain fitness advantages at the expense of some other mutants, then these fitness advantages will eventually disappear when the latter go extinct.
+This concept is consistent with that of the multi-population ESS formulated by \citet{rCre:scegt}, and yet distinct from the concept introduced in \citet{pTay:essttp}.\footnote{ For introductions to the popular multi-population ESS concepts introduced in \citet{pTay:essttp} and \citet{rCre:scegt}, see \citet[p.~166]{jWei:egt} and \citet[p.~280]{wSan:pged}.}